Protect your assets with an Asset Protection Trust

 However, while the primary purpose of setting up an Asset Protection Trust (APT) cannot be to avoid care fees, there can be incidental benefits if the trust is established under the right circumstances.
 This means setting up the trust when long-term care is not foreseeable, for legitimate reasons, and with appropriate beneficiaries.
 When done correctly, an APT can provide peace of mind and financial protection.

-As a result, many of our clients have experienced that the assets held within their APTs have been disregarded during care fee means assessments.
-By taking a proactive and lawful approach to asset protection, these clients have been able to secure their financial legacy for their intended beneficiaries without falling afoul of regulations designed to prevent deliberate asset deprivation.
+By taking a proactive and lawful approach to asset protection, our clients have been able to secure their financial legacy for their intended beneficiaries without falling afoul of regulations designed to prevent deliberate asset deprivation.

 Families can be complex, and there are times when parents decide to exclude a child from their Will.
 Legally, an excluded child has the right to challenge the Will and file a claim against the estate.
 These challenges are often successful, which can lead to unintended distributions of assets and potential family disputes.